scilus/nf-scil/docs/MODULE.md

 nf-core modules lint <category>/<tool>
 ```

 You'll probably get a bunch of _whitespace_ and _indentation_ errors, but also image errors, bad _nextflow_ syntax and more.
-You need to fix all `errors` and as much as the `ẁarnings`as possible.
+You need to fix all `errors` and as much as the `warnings`as possible.

 ## Submit your PR